nottabaddguyy/NIRSbot/README.md

 Bot I made for my BMSTU practice.
-It is far from being fully ready but why not?
+It is far from being completely done but why not?